 Don’t get me started talking about Portugal.
 Each trip I’ve taken (ten, but who’s counting) to this striking country has made me appreciate it just that little bit more.

 Anyway.
 Enough of all that.
-Let’s get to it: the ultimate one week Portugal itinerary including some of the best places to visit in Portugal.
+Let’s get to it: the ultimate one week Portugal itinerary.

-Portugal is a long and skinny country so it makes sense to start at the top and work your way down to the bottom during your trip.
+Portugal is a long and skinny country so it makes sense to start near the top and work your way down to the bottom during your trip.

 Beautiful Porto sits at the end of the Rio Douro, an enchanting maze of hilly streets, the houses and shops clustered around narrow walkways begging for you to get lost in.